adeilt/miasmatic/README.md

 - searching the text of the reviews that show up on the page for certain keywords
 - searching the discussions for the game for certain keywords

+## Attribution

-Thanks to stefanvd on github for the Chrome Extension template: https://github.com/stefanvd/browser-extension-starter-template
+Thanks to stefanvd for the Chrome Extension template: https://github.com/stefanvd/browser-extension-starter-template